joycesudi/quaternion/README.md

 Introduced by Irish mathematician William R. Hamilton (1843), quaternions are hypercomplex numbers using 4 variables (a scalar real part and 3 imaginary components) to represent the orientation of a rigid body. the orientation of a rigid body.
 This representation introduces a holonomic constraint equation related to the normalization of the quaternion.

-Le quaternion est donné par le quadruplet :
+Quaternion is given by the quadruplet :

 $$
 \underline{p}=\left\langle\begin{array}{llll} e_0 & e_1 & e_2 & e_3 \end{array}\right\rangle^t=e_0+\underline{e}
 $$

-- Axe de rotation:
+- Axis of rotation:

 $$
 \underline{e}^t=\left\langle e_1, e_2, e_3\right\rangle^t
 $$

-- Angle de rotation $\theta$ :
+- Angle of rotation $\theta$ :

 $$
 \left\{